gireeshmg/frontend-starter-kit/README.md

 4. Once completed run “bower install”
 This command will download the dependent packages to a folder “bower_components” Once completed run “gulp dev” for development or “gulp” for deployment

+## Configurations:
+* bpackage.json
+This file has all the npm dependencies
+* gulp-config.json
+This file contains path configurations for the gulp
+* semantic.json
+This file contains semantic-ui related configurations like components, source and output paths
+* bower.json
+This file has bower dependent file configurations
+* gulpfile.js
+This is the entry file for the gulp.
+Main tasks sequence like default and dev are configured here.
+* /tasks/*.js
+All the gulp tasks are split into multiple files to de-clutter the gulpfile.js